Knitting needle: Single-pointed needles

+Flexible single-pointed needles

+Flexible single-pointed needles are used as single-pointed needles.

+Flexible single-pointed needles have a rigid needle part, a plastic cable and a stopper at the end of the cable.

+Flexible single-pointed needles can be bought readymade, or it is possible to make them yourself, if you have a set of interchangeable circular knitting needles and cables and stoppers.

 Double-pointed needles

 The oldest type of needle is the straight double-pointed needle.
 Double-pointed needles are tapered at both ends, which allows them to be knit from either end.
-They are typically used (and sold) in sets of four and five, and are commonly used for circular knitting.
-Since the invention of the circular needle, they have been most commonly used to knit smaller tube-shaped pieces such as sleeves, collars, and socks.
+They are typically used (and sold) in sets of four or five, and are commonly used for circular knitting.
+Since the invention of the circular needle, they have been most commonly used to knit smaller tube-shaped pieces, such as sleeves, collars, and socks.
 Usually two needles are active while the others hold the remaining stitches.
-Double-pointed needles are somewhat shorter than single-pointed or circular needles, and are usually used in the 13–20 cm length range, although they are also made longer.
+Double-pointed needles are somewhat shorter than single-pointed or circular needles and are usually used in the 13–20 cm length range, although they are also made longer.

 Double-pointed needles are depicted in a number of 14th-century oil paintings, typically called Knitting Madonnas, depicting Mary knitting with double-pointed needles (Rutt, 2003).

 A cable needle is a special type of double-pointed needle that is typically very short and used to hold a very small number of stitches temporarily while the knitter is forming a cable pattern.
 They are often U-shaped, or have a U-shaped bend, to keep the held stitches from falling off while the primary needle is being used.